 What is a virtual visit?

-Virtual visits are the key functionalities within the CHR that enable you to digitally engage with your patients.
+Virtual visits are the key functionalities within the TELUS Collaborative Health Record (CHR) that enable you to digitally engage with your patients.

 Virtual visits are conducted directly within your patient's chart, allowing for ease of documentation, access to information, and optimization of your clinic workflow.